 However, since we have been united with Jesus by faith, we have the Holy Spirit living within us.
-And his work is to continually make us become more like Jesus.
+And his work is to make us become more like Jesus continually.
 So, these characteristics must be evident in us.
 And where there is evidence of this kind of righteousness, there will be persecution.
 Whether in the home, workplace, school, college, or social relationships, we will face rejection for following Jesus.
-But that’s cause for abundant joy because it shows we are truly followers of Jesus.
+But that’s cause for abundant joy because it shows we are indeed followers of Jesus.

-Many professing Christians aren’t facing any persecution because there isn’t much of righteousness displayed.
-At best, its only self-righteousness.
-Not at all the genuine biblical righteousness, the righteousness Jesus is talking here, which is the call for right living as a result of being united with him.
+Many professing Christians aren’t facing any persecution because there isn’t much righteousness displayed.
+At best, it’s only self-righteousness.
+That’s not the genuine biblical righteousness, the righteousness Jesus is talking about here, which is the call for right living as a result of being united with him.
 Jesus addressed such people at the end of his sermon with these chilling words, “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven” [Matt 7:21].
 And the Father’s will is that only those who display a beatitude lifestyle will be in his kingdom.

 The bottom line is this: suffering for the faith is the lot for every true Christian.
 Jesus suffered.
 Believers in the Old and New Testament suffered.
 How can it be any different for any of us?
 Often, we think being persecuted is a sign of God’s displeasure toward us.
 Hence the popularity of the prosperity gospel message.

-So, let’s reflect on the rejections and insults we face and ask ourselves: Is it because we are living for Jesus we are suffering?
-Or is it the result of our own sinful actions?
-If it’s the former, let’s rejoice, be glad, and continue to persevere, knowing it will be well worth in the end.
+So, let’s reflect on the rejections and insults we face and ask ourselves: Is it because we live for Jesus we are suffering?
+Or is it the result of our sinful actions?
+If it’s the former, let’s rejoice, be glad, and continue to persevere, knowing it will be well worth it in the end.
 If it’s the latter, let’s confess our sins to God, repent of our actions and ask him to help us overcome these tendencies.

 No Reserves, No Retreats, No Regrets